felluminati/PhaserWorkshopLearndot/concepts/070-firing-lasers/000-add-lasers.md

 ## Adding the Lasers

-All that's left to make our gun operational is to have it fire lasers when you press the Spacebar.
+Our gun is impressive but it's not yet fully operational.
+All that's left is to have it fire lasers when you press the Spacebar.
 We'll need to do the following:

 - Create a Laser entity to represent a single laser.
   * It will take: startingX, startingY, direction, speed